-OpiFlex Ceo Johan Frisk is invited by Swedens Minister for Enterprise and Innovation Mikael Damberg as panelists together with reputable people in the main program at an OECD High-level Conference in Stockholm 17-18 november 2016.
+OpiFlex Ceo Johan Frisk is invited by Swedens Minister of Enterprise and Innovation Mikael Damberg as a panellist at OECD High-level ministerial conference.
+Together with reputable people, he will be speaking in the main program at an OECD High-level Conference in Stockholm 17-18 November 2016.

-Conference in Stockholm is to bring together policy makers, industry representatives, leading researchers and analysts.
-The discussions at the Conference will lead to a definitive OECD publication on future production, which which be released in the beginning of 2017.
+The Conference in Stockholm wants to bring together policy makers, industry representatives, leading researchers and analysts.
+The discussions at the Conference will lead to a definitive OECD publication on future production, which will be released in the beginning of 2017.
 Link to OECD meeting

 Johan will appear in the Panel “Diffusing new technologies and supporting SMEs-What can Governments do?” along with: